gmcmacran/time_series_M4/README.md

 Pulling the raw data from the competition page lead to some challenging data shaping issues.
-First, series Y13190 contained 835 years worth of data.
+First, series Y13190 contained 835 years worth of data meaning data collection start in year 1,182.
 Second, series Y3820 ends in the future.
 I am not the only person to notice [this](https://openforecast.org/2020/03/01/m-competitions-from-m4-to-m5-reservations-and-expectations/).
 I was unable to find clear documentation how participates handeled these series.
 It is possible they simple accepted these series as is.